 Kitchen light mingles with moonlight in the new addition.

 Glass wall in kitchen, 22' tall, facing water, gazebo, apple trees, and barn.

-Cor-Ten steel panel tower, etched with acid and weatherized over the course of three years, house a wood-burning pizza oven at its base.
+Cor-Ten steel panel tower, acid-oxodized and weathered over three years, contains a wood-burning pizza oven at its base.